coybit/iOS-Dev-Scripts/README.md

 ## simulator-cleaner.sh
 To run a fresh install of the application every time unit tests are run.
 You can find the instruction for using it in the file iteself (commented).

+## run-test.sh
+To run test from command line.
+It could be used when you are going to setup yourown CI.